-Lawyer representing Uber shooting victim’s family says ride-sharing company ‘grossly negligent’
+Lawyer: Uber shooting victim’s family says company ‘grossly negligent’

-DENVER — The family of the man allegedly shot and killed by an Uber driver on Interstate 25 in Denver has hired a Chicago-based law firm.
+DENVER -- The family of the man allegedly shot and killed by an Uber driver on Interstate 25 in Denver has hired a Chicago-based law firm.

 Hyun Soo Kim, 45, died after being shot on June 1.
 His Uber driver, 29-year-old Michael Hancock, is charged with murder.

-Francis Patrick Murphy, a lawyer representing the Kim family, spoke with FOX31 Wednesday.
-He said Kim’s wife and son are “devastated and shattered” by the death of their husband and father.
+Francis Patrick Murphy, a lawyer representing the Kim family, said Kim's wife and son are "devastated and shattered" by the death of their husband and father.

 Murphy said Uber has certain rules and regulations, one of which forbids drivers from having a gun in the vehicle.

 "There certainly was a cardinal violation of that rule on June 1," said Murphy.

 Murphy is a partner at Corboy & Demetrio, a law firm that has represented clients involved in a number of lawsuits regarding ride-sharing companies.

 Last year, the firm represented the estate of a Chicago-area Uber driver who was stabbed to death by a passenger.

 "We are well acquainted with Uber and Lyft litigation, so we will be looking at all possible remedies against Uber in this particular case," he said.
 "Whether or not Uber would be responsible for the actions of Hancock will be investigated.
 I’m sure that’s being investigated and analyzed by Uber’s attorneys as we speak."